NomicFoundation/hardhat-website/src/content/plugin-development/explanations/lifecycle.md

   .build(),
 ```

 The `setAction` method expects a function that loads a module.
-When the task runs for the first time in a Hardhat Runtime Environment instance, Hardhat will load the actions associated to the task when needed, calling this function to load the module and caching the result for future runs in that instance.
-If the task isn't overridden, a single action will be loaded.
+When the task runs for the first time in a Hardhat Runtime Environment instance, Hardhat loads the actions associated with the task when needed, calling this function to load the module and caching the result for future runs in that instance.
+If the task isn't overridden, Hardhat loads a single action.

 The module must export the Task Action function as its `default` export.